De Sitter-invariant approach to cosmology: Introduction

+Minkowski and de Sitter are fundamental spacetimes in the sense that they can be algebraically constructed independently of Einstein's equation.
+They constitute non-gravitational backgrounds for constructing physical theories~\cite{GeoLivro}.
 General relativity, for example, can be constructed on any of them.
-In either case, gravitation will have the same dynamics: only the local kinematics will be different.
-When constructed on Minkowski, all solutions to the gravitational field equation are spacetimes that reduce locally to Minkowski.\footnote{The relevant notion of locality is the one inherent to the strong equivalence principle; see the Appendix for more details.} Consequently, spacetime's local kinematics will be governed by the Poincaré-invariant Einstein's special relativity.
-When constructed on de Sitter, all solutions to the gravitational field equation are spacetimes that reduce locally to de Sitter.
-In this case, spacetime's local kinematics will be governed by a de Sitter-invariant special relativity~\cite{dSsr0,dSsr1}.
+In either case, gravitation will have the same dynamics: only the {\em local} kinematics will differ.

+When general relativity is constructed on Minkowski, all solutions to the gravitational field equation are spacetimes that reduce locally to Minkowski, where spacetime's local kinematics occur.
+Since the kinematic group of Minkowski is the Poincaré group, spacetime's local kinematics will be governed by the standard Poincaré-invariant special relativity.
+In this case, the absence of gravity is represented by Minkowski spacetime.

+When general relativity is constructed on de Sitter, all solutions to the gravitational field equation are spacetimes that reduce locally to de Sitter, where spacetime's local kinematics occur.\footnote{Spacetimes that do not reduce locally to Minkowski has been known for a long time and come under the name of Cartan geometry~\cite{1CartanGeoPRE,1wisePRE,HendrikCartan}.} Since the kinematic group of de Sitter is the de Sitter group, spacetime's local kinematics will be governed by the de Sitter-invariant special relativity~\cite{dSsr0,dSsr1}.
+In this case, the absence of gravity is represented by de Sitter spacetime.
-The cosmological term~$\Lambda$ represents the sectional curvature of the non-gravitational background spacetime.
-For Minkowski and de Sitter, it is written as

-with $l$ the de Sitter length parameter, or pseudo-radius.
-As is well-known, all lengths defined in the Euclidian space section of spacetime are not Lorentz invariant.
-However, the lengths defined in the pseudo-Euclidian spacetime are Lorentz invariant.
-The de Sitter pseudo-length~$l$ appearing in the sectional curvature~\eqref{SectionalCurv} is one example of such Lorentz invariant pseudo-lengths.
-This invariance is a matter of consistency because, as a sectional curvature, the cosmological term $\Lambda$ must be Lorentz invariant.

-To see that $l$ is indeed Lorentz invariant, let us recall that Lorentz transformations can be performed only in {\em maximally symmetric spacetimes}.
-Besides Minkowski, they can be performed in de Sitter and anti-de Sitter spaces, the only maximally symmetric spacetimes in $(1+3)$-dimensions~\cite{W}.
-Now, Lorentz transformations do not change the sectional curvature of the maximally symmetric spacetime in which they are performed.
-Consequently, Lorentz transformations leave invariant the length parameter~$l$ that defines the sectional curvature of the maximally symmetric spacetimes on which they are performed.